 What You Can Expect to Find Here

-We provide guidance on creative planting methods, such as terrariums and kokedama, and offer some ideas for simple projects, such as a hanging display in the bathroom or a sensory garden for a child’s bedroom.
-We also briefly explore how to use plants as air filters and as sources of mindfulness.
+I provide guidance on creative planting methods, such as terrariums and kokedama, and offer some ideas for simple projects, such as a hanging display in the bathroom or a sensory garden for a child’s bedroom.
+I also briefly explore how to use plants as air filters and as sources of mindfulness.

 Finally, we have a glossary and further resources list which give definitions of technical terms.